game-ci/documentation/docs/game-ci/docker-images.md

-# Game CI Docker images for Unity
+# GameCI Docker images for Unity

-All projects for Unity in Game CI use docker images ([game-ci/editor](https://github.com/game-ci/docker/)) which are specialised for CI and command-line use.
+All projects for Unity in GameCI use docker images ([game-ci/editor](https://github.com/game-ci/docker/)) which are specialised for CI and command-line use.